twilight-rs/twilight/gateway/README.md

 It includes two primary types: the Shard and Cluster.

-The Shard handles a single WebSocket connection and can manage up to 2500 guilds.
+The Shard handles a single websocket connection and can manage up to 2500 guilds.
 If you manage a small bot in under about 2000 guilds, then this is what you use.
 See the [Discord docs][docs:discord:sharding] for more information on sharding.